Overview

 Private companies

 Private Company assets may be more difficult to buy or sell, so changes in their prices may be greater.
 There is no guarantee that private companies will become publicly traded companies in the future.
+If a private company's value increases significantly it may become a large part of the portfolio.
+This increases investment risk because of the greater impact of a fall in its value.

 Liquidity